iamhenry/Roo-Rules-and-Tools/tools/tdd/red_phase.md

 - Use `apply_diff` to update existing test files (`.test.(js|tsx|ts)`).

 ### 5. Verify Failure
-- Verify Test Failure for the Right Reason: Ensure tests fail because the functionality isn’t implemented (e.g., assertion fails), not due to setup errors or unexpected runtime issues (e.g., "undefined is not a function").
+- Verify Test Failure for the Right Reason: Ensure tests fail because the functionality isn't implemented (e.g., assertion fails), not due to setup errors or unexpected runtime issues (e.g., "undefined is not a function").
 Define placeholders (e.g., empty functions) if needed to prevent unrelated failures.
 - Run tests using `execute_command` to confirm they fail correctly.

 ---